 By Nicole Seiferth

-Nicole Seiferth is assistant editor for website and parish publications.
+Nicole Seiferth is assistant editor of website and parish publications at Trinity Wall Street.